huseyinbattal/Phone-Book-with-React.js/README.md

-# How does it looks?
+# How does it look?

 Phone-Book Application with React.
 Tecnologies i use React(props and states).